 The COVID-19 Temporary Relief Fund has been put together by Kitsap Community Resources to address needs of eligible individuals, families and small business owners in Bremerton and Kitsap County facing financial hardship due to impacts from the coronavirus.
 The temporary program can provide short-term funds to feed a family, pay for housing, among other assistance.
 To learn more about help available or to donate to the fund, visit www.kcr.org.

-Gov. Jay Inslee recently extended a temporary statewide ban on evictions of residential tenants through June 4, 2020 as a result of the impacts of the COVID-19 outbreak.
-Additionally, the order also prohibits landlords from increasing rents or deposits for residential and some commercial units.
+Gov. Jay Inslee recently extended a temporary statewide ban on evictions of residential tenants through August 1, 2020 as a result of the impacts of the COVID-19 outbreak.
+Additionally, the order also prohibits landlords from increasing rents for residential and some commercial units.
 Information on the Governor’s extended order can be found here.

 The Washington State Employment Security Department is offering information to help individuals and employers impacted by COVID-19.
 Find frequently asked questions for workers and businesses, an easy-to-read comparison guide on benefits with common scenarios, and more here: esd.wa.gov/newsroom/covid-19.

 UPDATE: The Bremerton Public Schools (BSD) FREE "Grab-n-Go" program is distributing meals on Mondays and Wednesdays from June 22 through August 21, 2020 (teens 18 years old and younger receive all breakfast and lunch weekly meals: 2 days of meals on Monday and 3 days of meals on Wednesday).
 For locations and information, visit the BSD website.

 Bremerton Food Banks, Free Meal Services Remain Open